sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 expect(integers).toEqual([1, 2, 3])
 -->

-Here in the first example, the `map()` method calls the `parseInt()` function with an array index as a radix, which gives an incorrect result.
+Here, in the first example, the `map()` method calls the `parseInt()` function with an element’s index as a radix, which gives an incorrect result.
 In the second example, we’re explicitly passing only the value to the `parseInt()` function, so it uses the default radix of 10.

-But this may be a bit less readable than the expanded version because we don’t see what exactly we’re passing to a function.
-ECMAScript 6’s arrow functions made callbacks shorter and less cluttered compared to the old anonymous function syntax:
+However, explicitly passing the value inside the `map()` callback function is a bit more readable and doesn’t make the code much more verbose thanks to the _arrow functions_, which are shorter and less cluttered compared to the old anonymous function syntax:

 ```js
 const names = ['Bilbo Baggins', 'Gandalf', 'Gollum'];